tanwanirahul/llama2_from_scratch/README.md

 # Llama2

 This repo contains implementation of Llama2 model architecture.
-We implement Llama2 base variant with ~7B parameters.
-The weights are loaded in fp16 precision and therefore you would need roughly 14GB for of memory for running inference.
+We implement the Llama2 base variant with ~7B parameters.
+The weights are loaded in fp16 precision and therefore you would need roughly 14GB of memory for running inference.
 Figure below shows the high level model architecture for Llama2.

 ![Llama2 Achitecture](https://miro.medium.com/v2/resize:fit:1358/1*CQs4ceLpN8tIN8QyezL2Ag.png)

 Llama family of models that includes Llama2, adopt a few key changes in comparison to the vanilla decoder only transformers and GPT based architectures.
 A few notable differences include:

-1. **Grouped Query Attention**: Instead of a regular/linear self attention that requires query, key and value to have same no. of heads, in a grouped query attention, the key and value cab be shared among multiple query heads as shown in the fig. below.
+1. **Grouped Query Attention**: Instead of a regular/linear self attention that requires query, key and value to have the same no. of heads, in a grouped query attention, the key and value can be shared among multiple query heads as shown in the fig. below.
 ![Grouped Query Attention](https://miro.medium.com/v2/resize:fit:1200/1*idazASvgX9d4yh0pgtCvbw.png)

 2. **Rotary Position Embeddings**: